 Remote mountains and glittering lakes punctuate the endless steppe in the world’s ninth largest country, where the gleaming capital is a shrine to bold modernism and the people are genuinely welcoming.
 One of the big attractions of a trip to Kazakhstan is its low tourist footfall, meaning that you get to experience the culture undiluted and with minimal overseas influence.
 Blaze a trail among pristine natural attractions, buzzing bazaars and historic monuments where few tourists have ventured.
 The empty landscapes are enough to take your breath away - the steppes and mountain ranges give way to shimmering lakes and desert canyons.
 If you tire of all that jaw-dropping beauty, head to Almaty where you can indulge in luxury hotels and fine dining.

-Our trusted local partners in Kazakhstan
+Our trusted local experts in Kazakhstan

 - We handpick only the very best local travel companies